marbwhist/first-project/README.md

 The kinds of questions you'll be asking of that data
 1. Are there any recurring themes of the plots of the highest grossing movies 2008-2018?
-2. What were the most popular actors/actresses in the same movies?
+2. What were the most profitable actors/actresses in the same movies?
 3. Which scoring model is most reflective of the financial success of the movie?
-4. What are the most popular genres of each year?
+4. What are the most profitable movie genres?

 Scope additional notes:
--We define "highest grossing" as grossing more than $300mil in the year it was released.
+-We define "highest grossing" as grossing more than $100mil in the year it was released.
 -Our data set is defined by movies released 2008-2018.
--Actor/actress popularity is defined by how many movies they appeared in within that list of movies.
 -The plot will be defined by the synopsis shown in OMDB.
--The most popular genre will be defined by which genre appears the most time in each year.

 Project Title: